-You can see whether water is needed by looking at the roots: if they are grey, they require moisture.
+You can see whether water is needed by looking at the roots.
+If they are grey, they require moisture.
 If your pot isn’t see-through, you can also carefully stick a wooden skewer into the potting mix and see if it comes out dry or not.

 Generally, it’s better to under-water your Phalaenopsis than over-water them.
-Over-watering is the cause of death of many an orchid: the roots will start rotting and the plant will waste away.
+Over-watering is the cause of death of many an orchid.
+The roots will start rotting and the plant will waste away.

-Phals don’t need a lot of fertilizer, so if you’re using a normal houseplant fertilizer be sure to half the dose.
+Phals don’t need a lot of fertilizer, so if you’re using a normal houseplant fertilizer be sure to halve the dose.
 You can also use a special orchid fertilizer, which has adjusted nutrient ratios that are suitable for orchids.

 Making Phalaenopsis flower

 Cutting the stem isn’t necessary (unless it’s dead or dying), but will help the plant conserve energy to bloom again.
 If you’re not having much success, you can also move your Phal to a colder place for a few hours.
-This sudden drop in temperature can make the plant think it’s time to bloom!
+This sudden drop in temperature can make the plant think it’s time to bloom.

 Are Phalaenopsis orchids toxic to cats and dogs?